Owner / Trademark Attorney

 What I found from this experience is that I saw my Mother in many of my female clients.
 These women were in the process of becoming single mothers with little kids and a one-income household.
 They needed the financial support of their ex-husbands, and their ex-husbands had no interest in paying any support at all.

 After several years, my wife and I decided that we needed a change.
-We didn’t want to raise a family in central Florida.
+We didn’t want to raise a family in central Florida, and I didn’t want to handle family law matters forever.
 We looked for a new home and eventually stumbled upon North Carolina.

 The Move to North Carolina